Shelro/MarkToolForPalmprintPoint/README.md

 After you have marked your marks, fill the table on the right to generate local coordinate.
 1. Find the finger-gap-point A between the index finger and the middle finger, the finger-gap-point B between the ring finger and the little finger.
 2. For the left hand, A→B is the direction of x-Axis, so fill the index number of point A in the first column and the index number of point B in second column in a row.
 For the right hand, B→A s the direction of x-Axis, so fill the index number of point B in the first column and the index number of point A in second column in a row.
-3. Click "Save" button or "E" on the keyboard to save the parking slots to file and the slots should be drawn on the image.
+3. Click "Save" button or "E" on the keyboard to save the local coordinate to file and the slots should be drawn on the image.

 #### Advanced Functionality
 1. Press "F" key on the keyboard to magnify to a nearby region of mouse position.